bitz00/asahi-battery-tray/README.md

 # asahi-battery-tray

 A lightweight system tray application for **Fedora Asahi Remix** on Apple Silicon.
 Provides hardware-level battery charge limiting via the `macsmc` driver.
 Basically AlDente, but native to Linux.
+Also like 90% vibe coded (including the vibe README).

 Writes directly to sysfs control nodes with a state machine to prevent firmware oscillation.
 Zero runtime `sudo`, clean Qt/PySide6 UI, and seamless desktop integration.